-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
 This forms part of our three year strategy plan.

-Expected Outcome: Action: Impact Improve quality first teaching through coaching and lesson study SLT coaching and lesson study sessions SLT supporting in PPA Live coaching of teaching Additional subject leader monitoring time Increased number of good lessons observed over the academic year.
-'Good' Ofsted grading June 2022.
-Previously RI.
-"There are plenty of opportunities for pupils to revisit knowledge and apply skills as they move up through the year groups.
-Teachers also ensure that pupils make connections between what they are learning in different subjects.
-This helps pupils build a secure understanding of new concepts."
+Expected Outcome: Action: Impact Improve quality first teaching through coaching and lesson study SLT coaching and lesson study sessions SLT supporting in PPA Live coaching of teaching Additional subject leader monitoring time 2022: "Good' Ofsted grading June (previously RI) Improved 2023 KS2 data: Reading - 59% Writing - 63% Maths - 53% Combined increased to 44% Although still below National, all outcomes have risen significantly from 2022.
+Increased number of good lessons observed over the 2023 academic year.
 Support reading by early intervention and support Regular monitoring Phonics training for new staff Phonics 1:1 interventions Phonics small group interventions Praise and rewards for reading at home Use of Lexia in year 3 and 4 Lexia used to support less fluent readers in year 5 and 6.
 Age-appropriate books at lower levels (ZPD) for all classes bought.
 1:1 regular reading for less fluent readers 3 times a week.
 Targeted pre-reading sessions for less confident readers.
-Pre-teaching of fluency and reading skills Improved reading fluency scale scores for all focus children.
+Pre-teaching of fluency and reading skills Improved reading fluency scale scores for focus children.
 20/32 (62.5%) children with fluency scores of concern made progress which moved them out of this category.
 Year 3 children not at the expected standard for phonics reduced from 17 to 6.
 Year 4 children not at the expected standard for phonics reduced from 6 to 1.
-Improving reading data: end of summer year 5 2022 - 47.5% scaled score 100+ Motivate and encourage pupils to read good quality children's books New books bought for class libraries ZPD labelling of all school reading books Non-fiction books linked to curriculum units bought Letters sent home to promote reading Praise and rewards for regular reading Books given as gifts and prizes.
+Improved KS2 2023 reading data: 59% Motivate and encourage pupils to read good quality children's books New books bought for class libraries ZPD labelling of all school reading books Non-fiction books linked to curriculum units bought Letters sent home to promote reading Praise and rewards for regular reading Books given as gifts and prizes.
 'Book of Hopes' bought for each class to encourage reading texts by unfamiliar authors.
 All children are able to access books at their phonics or ZPD level in their classroom.
-Regular reading at home increased from 17% to 46%.
-Increased number of children receiving termly certificates for regular reading at home: 41 to 102
+2022-23: Regular reading at home increased from 17% to 46%.
+Increased number of children receiving termly certificates for regular reading at home: 41 to 102 2023: Weekly reading assemblies share extracts of books and hand out to classes.
+Increased diversity in book so all children are represented in what they read (noted in pupil perceptions)